 Early refunds of deposits will be allowed.
 Normally income equalisation deposits are not available for refund until 12 months after the deposit is made.
 However, we do have discretion to allow early refunds, particularly in the case of a medium or large-scale adverse event or when the person is suffering serious hardship.

-All applications for an early refund must be in writing and will take approximately 20 days to process.
+All applications for an early refund must be in writing and will take approximately 5 working days to process.
 It should be remembered that the refund will be income in the year that the application is made unless it is elected to treat the refund as income in the prior income year where the application for refund is made in the specified period.

 For more information on income equalisation and deposits please refer to our Standard Practice Statement 19/03: Income equalisation deposits and refunds.